 8. Custom reports

 Customizing a CRM poses immense benefits and custom reports are no different.
 Custom reports are a great way to generate complex, dynamic reports that go way beyond the standard reports.
 Such reports are extremely useful as they help employees in making informed decisions and forecast sales activity by identifying trends and opportunities.

 Sending mails in bulk to your customers or clients and not knowing about the response from the other end can be demoralizing.

-With Email tracking feature, have complete knowledge about who opens the emails, when they open them and whether they clicked on any links that were attached in the emails.
+With Email Tracking feature, have complete knowledge about who opens the emails, when they open them and whether they clicked on any links that were attached to the emails.

-With access to real-time information, you can act instantly when the leads are still hot.
+With access to real-time information, you can act instantly while the leads are still hot.

 10. User forums

 There should be a forum where users can interact with developers and other users to exchange knowledge and ideas and get their queries resolved instantaneously.

 This helps build customer confidence about the company’s product and strengthens the image of the brand.

 Rolustech is a team of award-winning SugarCRM developers taking pride in successfully implementing Sugar for more than 500 firms worldwide.
 Get in touch for a FREE CRM Consultation now!